baileys2/Portfolio/README.md

 * Select any of your labs or projects that uses dynamic memory, and explain how memory is managed.
 In particular, you must show that your program does not leak memory, and does not suffer from dangling pointers or out of bounds array access.
 This will probably require referring to your code, providing links.

+<strong><em>Evidence:<em></strong>
+<li>I will explain the dynamic memory management in 04_Linked_List_Lab, please see: https://github.com/luo-yu/04_Linked_List_Lab/tree/luoy6.
+In this Lab, I allocated dynamic memory to a new Node named dummyNode in the constructor using the keyword new.
+This memory is allocated on the Heap.
+I freed all the dynamic memory allocation in the desctructor, including the dummyNode.
+The remove method delete unwantted Node.  </li>

 5 - Create collection classes using templates in C++
 ----